 FEF is the cast metal industry's educational program at the college level.
 It includes four-year technology schools as well as traditional engineering colleges and graduate schools.
 It spans the broad range of higher education from production supervision to specialized research.

 In 1953, the Board Members decided to place FEF on a permanent basis and have it financed through annual contributions similar to the dues assessments of trade associations.
-A good percentage of the members who participated in the cycle campaigns accepted this proposal and FEF is now on an annual contribution basis.

 The legal name of the Foundation is Foundry Educational Foundation.
 However, Board action (Annual Meeting, May,1990) has changed the emphasis to simply FEF.
 This is consistent with current usage.